jasonc/linux-sysadmin-interview-questions/README.md

 * How do you catch a Linux signal on a script?
 * Can you catch a SIGKILL?
 * What happens when the Linux kernel starts the OOM killer and how does it choose which process to kill first?
-* Describe the linux boot process with as much detail as possible, starting from when the system is powered on and ending when you get a prompt.
+* Describe the Linux boot process with as much detail as possible, starting from when the system is powered on and ending when you get a prompt.
 * What's a chroot jail?
 * When trying to umount a directory it says it's busy.
 How do you find out which PID is using the directory?
 * What's LD_PRELOAD and when it's used?